honeyhiveai/realign/README.md

 ![simulation.png](site/simulation.png)

 We first initialize the `ChatSimulation` so and ask it to run 3 conversations of 10 messages each.
-We add a small sleep between turns to prevent rate limiting.

 ```python
 from realign.agents import ChatAgent, SyntheticUserBuilder